NicoDerp/BlueberryOS/README.md

 ### Cross-compiler

 It is important that you use the `i686-elf-gcc` cross-compiler when developing for this operating system.
 This is because the entire standard-library is re-written to work with BlueberryOS.
 This ensures portability, so any C code can run with ease.

 Compiling the cross-compiler can be tedious and take some time.
 Be very careful with every command you enter and make sure the paths are correct!
+But remember that compiling the cross-compiler will only be done once!
+After that you can both use BlueberryOS and code your own programs with it!

-Tip: For much faster compilation times, specify flag -j<n> for parallel compilation when running `make`, but only for compilation, don't do it for install! <n> is how many physical cores your CPU has, but you may want <n> to be 1 or 2 lower than that so you don't slow down your entire pc.
+Tip: For much faster compilation times, specify flag -j<n> for parallel compilation when running `make`.
+I've included `-j\`nproc --ignore=2\`` which will automatically use 2 fewer cores than what your computer has, so you can still use it without lagging.
+If you want maximum then go ahead and change it yourself.
+If you don't want multiprocessing, then set CORES="".

 1. Donwload BlueberryOS source if you haven't already.
 2. Now we will set the enviroment variables for where we will install different things. **All directories _must_ not end in `/`, and all directories _must_ be aboslute paths!** The commands under are an example. `BLUEBERRYOS_SOURCE` is where you donwloaded the BlueberryOS source. `PREFIX` is the location where your cross-compiler will be installed (don't change if you are unsure).